 Use the dealer or home improvement center’s install technicians?

-So, if you’re tired of dealing with hard water and the temporary fixes you’ve tired to deal with it, it may be time to consider a more permanent fix.
+If you’re tired of dealing with hard water in your home — from the increased costs associated with just having hard water to all the temporary fixes you’ve tried to deal with it — it may be time to consider a more permanent fix.

-In this post we look at water softeners, what they are, what you should consider when buying one, and how they work.
+In this post we take a closer look at water softeners, what they are, what you should consider when buying one, and how they work.

 If you’ve ever wondered if your home suffers from hard water, chances are it’s a resounding “Yes.”
 According to a U.S. geological survey, hard water is found in more than 85 percent of the country.